Advanced Motor Fuels in United States

 Alternative Fuel Infrastructure

 The DOE’s Alternative Fuels Data Center provides the number of alternative fuel refueling stations in the United States.[9]
-As seen in Table 1, exclusive of electric recharging stations the total number of alternative fueling stations in the United States increased by 47% between 2012 and 2022.
-However, the number of compressed natural gas (CNG), liquefied natural gas (LNG), and liquefied petroleum gas (LPG) stations decreased slightly in 2022.
-In 2022, the DOE began collecting renewable diesel station data.
-The total number of public and private non-residential electric vehicle recharging outlets jumped by over 900% over this period, with a 10% gain in 2022.
+As Table 1 shows, exclusive of electric recharging stations, the total number of alternative fueling stations in the United States increased by 57% between 2012 and 2023.
+However, the number of compressed natural gas (CNG) and liquefied natural gas (LNG) stations decreased slightly in 2023.
+The total number of public and private non-residential EV recharging outlets jumped by over 1200% over this period, with a 22% gain in 2023.

-b Renewable diesel station data collection began in 2022
+b Renewable diesel (RD) station data collection began in 2022.

 Research and Demonstration Focus

-The DOE’s Vehicle Technologies Office (VTO) sponsors research, development, demonstration, and deployment (RDD&D) in a broad range of technologies for all levels of vehicles and transportation systems.
+The DOE’s Vehicle Technologies Office (VTO) sponsors RDD&D in a broad range of technologies for all levels of vehicles and transportation systems.
 Areas of active research include energy storage, electric drive, materials, powertrain and fuels for non-road applications, mobility systems, and technology deployment.
-The current report covers research in fuels and advanced combustion engines for the purpose of displacing petroleum-derived fuels, matching engines and fuel characteristics better, and increasing engine and vehicle efficiencies.
+VTO’s current portfolio comprises the following: conducting research in fuels and advanced combustion engines to displace petroleum-derived fuels, better matching engines and fuel characteristics, and increasing engine and vehicle efficiencies.
 This research covers a very broad range of fuel, engine, and vehicle technologies.
 The summary provided here focuses on fuels and fuel effects and is based on a report summarizing the findings and impact of a multi-year project.[10]

-The Co-Optimization of Fuels and Engines (Co-Optima) was a six-year initiative from 2016 to 2021 led jointly by DOE’s VTO and Bioenergy Technology Office (BETO).
-Co-Optima’s goal was to identify and evaluate technology options for introducing high-performance, sustainable, affordable, and scalable co-optimized fuels and engines.
+The Co-Optimization of Fuels and Engines (Co-Optima) was a six-year initiative (2016 to 2021) led jointly by DOE’s VTO and Bioenergy Technology Office (BETO).
+Co-Optima’s goal was to identify and evaluate technology options leading to high-performance, sustainable, affordable, and scalable co-optimized fuels and engines.
 Breakthroughs from the initiative could improve cars’ fuel economy by 10% for today’s turbocharged engines and 14% more for advanced engines using multiple combustion modes, compared to a 2015 baseline.
 In addition, new bio-based fuel components identified in the project could produce at least 60% fewer GHGs than petroleum-based fuels.
-The research of this initiative was documented in 250 peer-reviewed journal articles, conference papers, and technical reports.
+The research addressed in this initiative was documented in 250 peer-reviewed journal articles, conference papers, and technical reports.

-As documented in the multi-agency decarbonization blueprint, VTO research and development in engines and fuels will now focus exclusively on off-road applications, including rail, marine, aviation, and off-road equipment for agriculture, mining, construction, and forestry.
-While it is recognized that engines will continue to be used in on-road transportation for years, VTO powertrain research for such applications will focus on battery electrification and hydrogen fuel cell-powered vehicles.
+As documented in the multi-agency decarbonization blueprint, VTO R&D in engines and fuels will now focus exclusively on off-road applications, including rail, marine, aviation, and off-road equipment for agriculture, mining, construction, and forestry.
+While we recognize that engines will continue to be used in on-road transportation for years, VTO powertrain research for such applications will focus on battery electrification and hydrogen FCVs.

-In addition, BETO will continue to promote the development of new fuels from initial concepts, laboratory research and development, and pilot and demonstration plant phases.
+In addition, BETO will continue to promote the development of new fuels from initial concepts, laboratory R&D, and pilot and demonstration plant phases.
 Research areas include feedstocks, algae, biochemical conversion, and thermochemical conversion for aviation and marine fuels and high-value chemicals.

 Outlook

-The EIA’s Annual Energy Outlook 2023 projects decreasing on-road transportation energy use from 2021 through 2043 due to mandated increases in fuel efficiency and the increase in use of electric vehicles.
-However, growth in travel demand, largely due to the increase in use of light trucks in place of passenger cars, will outpace these benefits and energy use will increase from 2044 to 2050.[12]
+The EIA’s Annual Energy Outlook 2023 (AEO 2024 was not published due to model enhancements) projects decreasing on-road transportation energy use from 2021 through 2043 resulting from mandated increases in fuel efficiency and increased use of electric vehicles.
+However, growth in travel demand, largely attributable to the increase in use of light trucks in place of passenger cars, will outpace these benefits, and energy use will increase from 2044 to 2050.[12]
 The EPA’s GHG emission standard for light-duty vehicles (LDVs) incentivizes the introduction of efficient vehicle technologies and electrified vehicles including PHEVs, BEVs, and FCEVs.
 The federal government and the auto industry anticipate electrification of the U.S. LDV fleet by 2050.
 Low-carbon fuels in internal combustion engines can help decarbonize long-haul trucks, the aviation sector, and the marine sector.

 Additional Information Sources